nina-mizrahi/rnn-human-learning-thesis/README.md

 - `Model_Comparison.ipynb`: Compares performance of RNNs vs control models, including feature ablations.
 - `Sequence_Tracking.ipynb`: Analyzes accuracy across sequence steps to evaluate temporal modeling.
 - `NMizrahiPoster.pdf`: A one-page visual summary of the experiment, methods, and key findings.
-- `thesis/`: Full thesis PDF for academic context.
+- `NMizrahi_thesis-2`: Full thesis for academic context.

 >  All notebooks were re-run for GitHub upload and may show minor differences in results compared to the thesis and poster due to retraining variance.